- Course: MSc Sustainability and Consultancy

 What was the application process like?

-The application form for the role itself was fairly substantial, but this was followed by a short test and an interview which was straightforward.
+The application form for the role itself was substantial, and this was followed by a short test and interview.

 What did you do that made you stand out from the crowd?